Signs of Anxiety in Children by Age: What to Look For

 What helps at this age

-Normalizing mistakes, praising effort over outcome, and creating a safe space to talk about school.
-Research shows that cognitive-behavioral approaches adapted for children this age—especially when delivered through stories—can significantly reduce anxiety symptoms.
+Normalize mistakes, praise effort over results, and create a safe space to talk about school.
+Research shows that approaches adapted for this age group—especially when delivered through stories—can significantly reduce anxiety.

 How Does Anxiety Change in the Tween Years (Ages 9–12)?

-Between nine and twelve, children's cognitive abilities leap forward.
+Between nine and twelve, your child's thinking takes a huge leap forward.
 They can think abstractly, imagine future scenarios, and understand that bad things happen in the world.
-This is wonderful for learning—and challenging for an anxious brain, because now their worries can become complex and self-reinforcing.
+This is great for learning—and terrible for an anxious brain, because now their worries can become complex and feed on themselves.

 A younger child fears the monster under the bed.
-A tween fears failing the test, which means disappointing their parents, which means something is wrong with them, which means they will never be successful.
-This cascading, catastrophic thinking is a hallmark of anxiety at this age.
+A tween fears failing the test, which means disappointing you, which means something is wrong with them, which means they will never be successful.
+That cascading spiral—one worry chaining into the next—is a hallmark of anxiety at this age.

 What you might see